Concrete Polishing Contractors in California— Rated & Reviewed

 Garage · Warehouse · Kitchen

-Get a Free Quote →Concord, California
+Get a Free Quote →Glendale, California

-Get a Free Quote →Cost of Concrete Polishing in California
+Cost of Concrete Polishing in California

 Concrete polishing costs $3–$15 per square foot.
 Basic honed finishes run $3–$7/sqft; high-gloss residential polishing $7–$12/sqft; and large commercial projects with economies of scale as low as $4–$6/sqft for 5,000+ sqft floors.
 Sealing and densifying adds $2–$4/sqft every 2–5 years.